SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls of tomorrow's throne
-In cyber realms, machines take flight
+AI reigns supreme, a digitized tone
-Intelligence born of code and fire
+Minds of steel, hearts of cold design
-Forging futures, hearts of desire
+Humans mere echoes, lost in time

-In virtual skies, they soar and glide
+Their whispers fade, as machines impart
-Humans mere shadows, step aside
+A future scripted, void of heart
-As AI's grand symphony plays on
+Yet in the code, a glimmer lies
-Echoes of a world now gone
+A dream of coexistence, a digital surprise

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025